LinkedIn: Should you accept every invitation to connect?

 The exclusive business club approach

-In a Harvard Business Review article, Alexandra Samuel, the author of Work Smarter with Social Media, suggests using the “favour test”.
-Notably: would you do this person a favour or would you ask them to do a favour for you?
-This could include asking them to introduce you to someone in their inner circle, attending one of their webinars or asking you to publicly support a project that they feel strongly about.
+In a Harvard Business Review article, Alexandra Samuel, the author of Work Smarter with Social Media, suggests using the “favor test”.
+Notably: would you do this person a favor or would you ask them to do a favor for you?
+This could include asking them to introduce you to someone in their inner circle, attending one of their webinars, or asking you to publicly support a project that they feel strongly about.
 If the answer is yes, say yes; if not say next.
 This strategy allows you to develop a really strong network that you can count on.
 Nevertheless, you might miss out on one of the main virtues behind social networks: broadening your horizons and opening yourself to new ideas, people and opportunities.

 So why are you on LinkedIn anyway?

 As you can see, there is no foolproof strategy.
 Looking at your profession, your career path, and how much time you have to spare will help you to determine which one suits your needs.

 If you define your objectives and priorities, you will be able to choose the most appropriate approach.
 Are you looking for a new career opportunity?
 Then you should say yes to recruiters and employees of companies you would like to join.
 Would you like to be at the forefront of your sector or profession?
 Say yes to experts and influencers in your field as well as to your counterparts in other companies.
 Would you like to get your or your company’s products out there?
 Then say yes to anyone who is part of your core target market or audience.

 LinkedIn is your professional shopfront.
 Take some time to think about what you are looking for, so that you can present a coherent profile.
 And make sure you don’t just say yes left, right and center, like an Instagrammer looking for more followers.
 This is the place to show how professional you are.

 Follow Welcome to the Jungle on Facebook, LinkedIn, and Instagram, and subscribe to our newsletter to get our latest articles every day!